 The coroner’s jury ruled Colgan’s death accidental.
 News of his death was printed in at least four Montana newspapers, and again detailed in the Anaconda Standard’s 1895 “Montana Year in Review.”
 The Great Falls Weekly Tribune wrote, “Mr. Colligan (sic) was a strong and hearty man, full of life and energy, strictly sober and highly thought of by the railroad officials and respected and beloved by his fellow workmen and associates.
 He was greatly interested in athletic sports, especially baseball.
 He had been connected with a number of clubs and was a professional in this line.
 His uniform good nature and courtesy made him a favorite in the ball team as well as all who knew him.”29 These sentiments would be echoed almost verbatim in Fleury Sullivan’s obituary after he was murdered less than two years later.

 Colgan’s remains were taken to W.C.
 McBratney’s undertaking establishment.
 McBratney advertised himself as the man who cremated the first three bodies west of the Rockies.
 The funeral was held on August 12 at St. Anne’s Cathedral, and was paid for by the Switchmen’s union.
-The half-mile-long cortege was populated by a large number of mourners who saw their friend, and the first former major leaguer to be buried in Montana, off to Old Highland Cemetery, where he resides to this day in an unmarked grave.
+The half-mile-long cortege was populated by a large number of mourners who saw their friend, and the first former major leaguer to be buried in Montana, off to Old Highland Cemetery, where he wintered for 122 years under an unmarked grave.
+In the summer of 2018, a community-funded headstone in the shape of home plate was placed at Colgan’s grave.

 A week before his death at the age of 33, Colgan was playing third base for a Great Falls town team against an aggregation from neighboring Sand Coulee when he hit a grand slam.
 In the home half of the fifth inning, Great Falls tallied seven runs, aided in large part by third baseman Colgan who, after Great Falls loaded the bases, “gave his bat a cyclone twist and the leather went about half way over to the B&M addition for a home run.”30